Mick Clarke - In Depth Bio

 1966 - 1968

 Mum marches Mick up to the City of London and gets him a "proper job".
-Works for four years for "120 Services" Moorgate, administering stocks and shares for South African goldmines.
+Works for two years for "120 Services" Moorgate, administering stocks and shares for South African goldmines.
 (No, not PC at all).
 Incredibly boring, old fashioned place.. think a cross between Cat Steven's "Matthew and Son" and any Dickens book.

 Meanwhile, moves through various bands and line-ups, including Cliff Charles Blues.
 Their three dates are Warwick University with Graham Bond, Middle Earth in London also with Bond and the Nags Head Blue Horizon Club, London, with Peter Green's Fleetwood Mac.